henrigy/cse15l-lab-reports/lab-report-2-week-4.md

 ### Test 3:
 In the [third breaking test file](https://github.com/henrigy/markdown-parser/commit/287dad48c71d1277d98c2d39915a3cfc0dce60ef), our failure-inducing input was leaving out the title for a given link in the Markdown file.
 The symptom was not having the correct output printed out and receiving an error with heap space.
-The bug was an infinite loop from MarkdownParse.java's while loop.
+The bug was an infinite loop from MarkdownParse.java's while loop caused by missing open and closed brackets.

 The command line error: